Ayms/node-Tor/README.md

 Each peer is implementing the Tor protocol (Onion proxy and Onion router) and the ORDB function.

-Option 1:

-Each peer generates a public/private key, its fingerprint (or ID) is the hash of the DER format of its public key.
-In what follows 'modulus' is the modulus of the public key.
+Each peer generates a public/private key and a corresponding self-signed certificate (ID certificate), its fingerprint (or ID) is the hash of the DER format of its public key.
+In what follows 'modulus' is the modulus of the public key (128 B).

-Option 2:

-Each peer generates its ID (160 bits).
-In what follows 'modulus' does not apply and CREATE is a CREATE_FAST.
+Note: currently the number of hops for P2P is one so the modulus field does not apply below (because it's used to extend the circuits only and the circuits are never extended for one hop), TBD if one hop is enough or not.

 Peers are implementing a Kadmelia DHT using their IDs (160 bits), each routing table is composed of 160 buckets of 8 peers max where for bucket j 2^j <=distance(peer,other peer)< 2^(j+1)

 If a peer is new (A), it can know how to connect to other peers asking to some servers (the WebSocket bridges used for direct download) that know about the peers.

+The Websocket bridges can be a Peersm bridge or a Tor bridge.

 If the servers are blocked, the peer introduction can be performed by other means : mirror servers or social networks, A just needs to know about one peer first.

 Some facilitators running as background processes are doing the same than browsers in order to keep some peers alive and to share files if the peers close their browsers.
 They can run on PC, Mac, servers and ADSL boxes/routers.

-A connects to one of them (CREATE) and sends a FIND_NODE [ID, modulus], it receives up to 8 peers [ID,IP,port,modulus] closest to it.
-Then it does this (CREATE + FIND_NODE) to closer and closer nodes until it cannot find any closer or until it has at least 6 circuits.
+A connects to one of them (CREATE_FAST) and sends a FIND_NODE [ID, modulus], it receives n (<=8) peers (n FOUND messages [ID,IP,port,modulus]) closest to it.
+Then it does this (CREATE_FAST + FIND_NODE) to closer and closer nodes until it cannot find any closer or until it has at least 6 circuits.
 When A has 6 circuits it continues to discover the peers the same way just sending a FIND_NODE message.

+A adds the peers in its routing table.

-Each peer connected to A adds A in its routing table (Note: if CREATE is used A must send its fingerprint and modulus too)
+Each peer connected to A adds A in its routing table.

-The first 5 peers will act as the ORDBs.
+The peers connected to A will act as the ORDBs.

 The peers can leave the network without telling the others (the peer closes his browser for example), so peers are testing the peers they know with a PING every 15mn (question: how many peers in average in bittorrent routing tables?).
 They associate to each peer its live time and sort the bucket from the older to the newer, if the bucket is full no new peer can be added.

-If a peers disconnects from A, A will establish a new circuit (CREATE) with a peer randomely chosen taking the first one of the selected bucket.
+If a peer disconnects from A, A will establish a new circuit (CREATE_FAST) with a peer randomely chosen taking the first one of the selected bucket.

 A sends to the ORDBs precisely what it has: db_info 'abcd',N,nb,size,type --> I have chunks N (0 if A has all the chunks) to N+nb of hash_name 'abcd' whose total size is size (0 for a continuous stream) and type MIME-type.